DrPaulBrewer/csv-file-creator/README.md

 ##instantiate it, rename it

-`require(csv-file-creator)` will return a JS function, but a JS function can not have spaces in the name, so you will have to call it something else.
+`require(csv-file-creator)` will return a JS function, but a JS function can not have dashes in the name, so you will have to call it something else.

 Perhaps: